Shipping & Receiving Supervisor Salary

 Popular Skills for Shipping & Receiving Supervisor

-Survey results imply that Shipping & Receiving Supervisors put a diverse skill set to use.
-Most notably, facility with Logistics and Operations Management are correlated to pay that is significantly above average, leading to increases of 20 percent and 4 percent, respectively.
-Customer Service and forklift, on the other hand, are typically associated with much lower pay.
-For most people, competency in Inventory Management indicates knowledge of Shipping.
+Shipping & Receiving Supervisors report using a deep pool of skills on the job.
+Most notably, facility with Logistics, Microsoft Excel, and Order Inventory are correlated to pay that is significantly above average, leading to increases of 28 percent, 18 percent, and 4 percent, respectively.
+Those listing Customer Service and forklift as skills, on the other hand, should be prepared for drastically lower pay.
+It is often found that people who know Inventory Management are also skilled in Shipping.

 Pay by Experience Level for Shipping & Receiving Supervisor